NPZlatu/PlasmaGhar/README.md

 # PlasmaGhar

 ## Description
-This project was created during COVID to connect plasma donors with plasma seekers.
+This project was created during COVID to connect plasma donors with plasma seekers in Kathmandu, Nepal.
 The main objective was to facilitate the process of finding plasma donors for COVID-19 patients.
 The project was hosted on plasmaghar.org, but it's currently inactive and not being used.

 ## Installation Instructions
 ### Prerequisites